 The project is located in both Washington County and Payette County and designed to evaluate well water quality in the shallow ground water.
-This area has had historic Dacthal (DCPA) use with detections in 3 wells in 2017.
-Half of the 26 wells monitored were found to have some level of Atrazine or the breakdown product of Desethyl atrazine.
+The additional Dacthal (DCPA) tests were not requested for this project in 2018.
+Nine of the 19 wells monitored were found to have some level of Atrazine or the breakdown product of Desethyl atrazine.
 All detections were below reference points (Table 8).
-There were detections in 16 of the 26 wells monitored, and 10 wells had no detectable pesticide concentrations.
+There were detections in 10 of the 19 wells monitored, and 9 wells had no detectable pesticide concentrations.
+One well had 6 detections in 2018, including the Dinoseb detection at 27% of the MCL (aka drinking water standard), therefore a Level 2 detection.
+Dinoseb has been detected sporadically in this well since 2009.